NihaarikaAgarwal/Data-Intensive-Systems-for-ML/README.md

 # ML Systems Engineering Assignments

-This repository contains a series of hands-on assignments completed for the graduate-level course **Data-Intensive Systems for Machine Learning (CSE 546)** at Arizona State University.
+This repository contains a series of hands-on assignments completed for the graduate-level course **Data-Intensive Systems for Machine Learning **.
 These assignments implement low-level ML infrastructure from scratch, covering topics like matrix operations, reverse-mode automatic differentiation, and GPU-accelerated neural network training.

 ---